Paredes (hamstring) expected to be 'out for a while' in latest test of Astros' depth

 Paredes, who was added to the American League All-Star team to replace Cleveland’s José Ramírez but skipped the game to deal with “family matters,” missed only three games in June after straining his left hamstring, but he said the hamstring injury suffered Saturday feels worse.

-The loss of Paredes would be devastating to an Astros lineup that’s already without slugger Yordan Alvarez, All-Star shortstop Jeremy Peña and center fielder Jake Meyers, among others.
+The loss of Paredes is devastating to an Astros lineup that’s already without slugger Yordan Alvarez, All-Star shortstop Jeremy Peña and center fielder Jake Meyers, among others.
 Paredes is slashing .259/.359/.470 with a team-high 19 homers and 50 RBIs in 93 games and is among the league leaders in walks.

 “That guy is definitely an anchor in our lineup,” first baseman Christian Walker said.
-“But hopefully it was maybe similar to before, a couple of days and then he’ll be back.
-He’s tough.
+“He’s tough.
 That’s super unfortunate, but that being said, we’ve got to find a way to win anyway.”

 “We have to turn the page, which we do really well,” Espada said.
 “We have to flush that one out and get ready for tomorrow.”

 With Alvarez, Peña and Meyers out, the Astros have called up well-traveled veterans such as Zack Short, Cooper Hummel and Taylor Trammel to make starts, as well as calling up top prospect Brice Matthews last week to take over as the starter at second base.
-More roster movers are likely coming Sunday.

-Another of the Astros’ top prospects, outfielder Jacob Melton, has been out more than a month with a sprained right ankle, infielder/outfielder Zach Dezenzo has been out since June 1 with a left hand capsule strain and second baseman Brendan Rodgers has been out since June 15 with a left oblique strain.
+Another of the Astros’ top prospects, outfielder Jacob Melton, has been out more than a month with a sprained right ankle, infielder/outfielder Zach Dezenzo has been out since June 1 with a left hand capsule strain and Rodgers has been out since June 15 with a left oblique strain.

 Rodgers was returned from his rehab assignment Saturday following a collision in the third inning of Friday night’s game at Triple-A Sugar Land.
 He was diagnosed with a concussion and a nasal fracture, and will get further evaluation in the next few days.